robertdavidgraham/masscan/README.md

 Another feature is retransmits/retries.
 Packets sometimes get dropped on the Internet, so you can send two packets back-to-back.
-However, something that drops one packet may drop the immediately following packet.
+However, something that drops one packet may drop the packet immediately following it.
 Therefore, you want to send the copy about 1 second apart.
 This is simple.
 We already have a 'rate' variable, which is the number of packets-per-second rate we are transmitting at, so the retransmit function is simply to use `i + rate`